-This setting allows you to direct air of different temperatures from the instrument panel and outlets.
-The air from the foot outlets is slightly warmer than from the instrument panel outlet.
+This setting allows you to direct air of different temperatures from the instrument panel and foot outlets.
+The air from the foot outlets is slightly warmer than from the instrument panel outlets.

-- 1. Set the air inlet selection lever to the " - 2.
-Set the air outlet control dial to the " J " position. - 3.
+- 1. Set the air inlet selection lever to the " position. - 2.
+Set the air flow control dial to the " position. - 3.
 Set the temperature control dial to the desired temperature level. - 4.
 Set the fan speed control lever to the desired speed.